 The tachometer indicates engine speed in revolutions per minute (rpm).
-Do not rev engine into the red zone (1).
+Do not rev the engine into the red zone (1).

-When engine speed approaches the red zone, reduce engine speed.
+When engine speed approaches the red zone, shift to a higher gear or reduce engine speed.
 Operating the engine in the red zone may cause serious engine damage.